Health-Informatics-UoN/carrot-docs/docs/AzureFunctions/NlpQueue.md

 !!! note
-    This page is for developers of Azure Functions - not users
+    The NLP Processing feature is not currently supported, and may be deprecated in future.

 ## Introduction
 'NLP Processing' is the general term for converting Field/Value text strings from Scan Reports to standard and valid OMOP CDM conceptIDs using the Microsoft Health API.
 For example: